 Anything to do with moving Meraki devices or networks to different organizations is best done with the API.

 Whether you’re combining multiple organizations into one or splitting an organization, scripting the process will minimize human error and ensure that all configurations are copied over as efficiently as possible.
-This is where you can get started using the APIs available at the device level, which can be used to read and change specific device configurations.
-Automating this entire operation is the only way to ensure that network downtime is minimized.

 In most cases, users want to migrate their entire network (including devices) into a different organization.
 Because Meraki devices lose their configuration when removed from a network and an organization, there really isn’t an intelligent way to do this within the native Meraki dashboard.
 Unfortunately, there’s also no way to copy configurations for a network from one organization to another.